secrethub/terraform-provider-secrethub/website/docs/d/secrethub_read.html.markdown

 ## Argument Reference

-* `path` - (Required) The path where the secret is stored, optionally including a version tag.
+* `path` - (Required) The path where the secret is stored, optionally including a version number.

 ## Attributes Reference